What to feed kittens

-Should I give my kitten raw food as its first food?
+Should I give my kitten raw food?

 Although there are perceived benefits to feeding your kitten a "raw food" diet—that is, one that consists of uncooked meat mixed with other ingredients at home—it is important to understand the risks this may pose to your kitten's health.